-In a BBC documentary, check Beyoncé discusses the issues that musicians and artists face in the industry today.
-She explains how when older artists, clinic like Nina Simone, were releasing music, people just listened; there was no constant harassment from the media that would affect the listener’s understanding of their art.
+In a BBC documentary, help check Beyoncé discusses the issues that musicians and artists face in the industry today.
+She explains how when older artists, stuff clinic like Nina Simone, illness were releasing music, people just listened; there was no constant harassment from the media that would affect the listener’s understanding of their art.
 Nowadays, as the audience, we know more than our fair share on these artists’ political, religious and social beliefs and due to this, it’s rare that we interpret the music how they intended it to be understood.

 For an artist, especially a well-known one, it can be frustrating to know that your listeners are being distracted by the media; entertained more by their personal lives rather than their music.
 When an artist grows in success, it’s harder to retain the authenticity in message and sound, as the money, fame – and subsequent ego – taint the initial purpose of their art.
 However, in contrast to this, there are some emerging, underground artists who promise ambition with feisty efforts to make positive change by treating all aspects of their life as a solid representation of their beliefs.

 Over the last couple of years, there’s been an influx of female artists from poverty-stricken areas, each of who are not afraid to speak candidly about their beliefs.
 One of these artists fronting the battle for equality in gender and race– and who is rapidly making waves in the music industry – is Harlem-born musician, Princess Nokia.

 Despite still being in the underground scenes, I frequently see more media on Princess Nokia as time goes by.
 Her music is a versatile and eclectic archive of poetic, fiery semantics teamed with hypnotic beats.
 She begins each gig by telling the women, and anyone of colour, to come to the front.
 That anyone who’d felt frequently discriminated against, threatened, or violated is to be prioritised in her shows.